Table of contents

-Best Day Trips from Prague to Neighboring Countries
+Best Day Trips from Prague to Other Countries

 Breathtaking Views from the Bastei Bridge

-Just a couple of hours away from Prague, Bastei Bridge is also a great day trip option for your Prague holiday.
-An imposing rock formation high above the River Elbe in Germany, the majestic bridge provides breathtaking views of the entire countryside.
+Just a couple of hours away from Prague, Bastei Bridge is also a great day tour option for your Prague holiday.
+An imposing rock formation high above the Elbe River in Germany, the majestic bridge provides breathtaking views of the entire countryside.
 It has become one of the most popular spots in the Bohemian and Saxon Switzerland National Park.
-Taking a trip to see views from this bridge is one of the best day trips from Prague to Bohemian Switzerland you could take.
+Taking a trip to see views from this bridge is one of the best day trips from Prague to Bohemian Switzerland National Park you could take.

 A panoramic view restaurant near the bridge serves authentic Saxon food and drinks.
 You can also enjoy both German and Czech cuisine in the local pubs and restaurants at the national park’s borders.

 The drive from Prague to Bastei Mountain takes about two hours.
 If a car isn’t available, you can take the train from Prague Hlavní nádraží to Bad Schandau, then transfer to another train to Kurort Rathen.
 The entire trip takes two and a half hours and costs approximately 550CZK.